Sloughi

 Are Sloughis good with children?

-They are generally gentle with children they are raised with, but their reserved nature means they may prefer to retreat rather than engage in rough play.
+They are generally gentle and affectionate with their own family, but their reserved nature means they may be indifferent to children they do not know.

 View Official FCI Standard